 You can find out about all the UK trade and consumer exhibitions at Exhibitions.co.uk.

-5. How far ahead should I start planning for a major show?
+5. How far ahead should I start planning for a major trade show?

 6. What really matters when it comes to stand location, layout and design?

-7. How many people are needed on a stand?
+7. How many people are needed on an event stand?

-8. What is the key advice for successful exhibiting?
+8. What is the key to successful exhibiting?

 - Make sure your stand looks professional, interesting and busy.

-- Rotate the staff to keep them fresh and alert.
+- Rotate your staff to keep them fresh and alert.